andymlau/Deuteros_2.0/README.md

 - MacOS (Build: 2020_05_10)

 ### Reference
+Please cite the following paper if Deuteros was helpful for your analysis:

 Lau, A. M., Claesen, J., Hansen, K., Politis, A. 2020.
 Deuteros 2.0: Peptide-level significance testing of data from hydrogen deuterium exchange mass spectrometry.
 Bioinformatics, btaa677, https://doi.org/10.1093/bioinformatics/btaa677.